 The generated SVG is most likely valid but your SVG viewer/editor probably doesn't support embedded fonts.
 Actually, only few SVG renderers, e.g. Apache Batik and the Opera web browser evaluate embedded fonts properly.
 You can run dvisvgm with option

 --no-fonts to replace the fonts with path elements.
-Most viewers should render the resulting SVG file correctly.
+Most viewers should render the resulting SVG files correctly.
 As a drawback, you get bigger files, and the information about the text (characters, baselines, ...) gets lost.

 Run dvisvgm with option